Last Updated on: 10th August 2024, 11:56 pm

 Laodaowai has few and mixed reviews on Tripadvsior.
 I will clear up a few things here.

 First, Harbin is not a historical/cultural place like Suzhou or Beijing is.
-Heilongjiang was and still is a farming province.
+Heilongjiang was and still is an agricultural province.
 Harbin was the gateway between Russia and China.
 For Harbin, 100 years is history.
 Because of how close Harbin is to Russia, many Russians came to live there at one point, and China was friends with Russia.
 Stalin Park is named after Joseph Stalin, and you can find lots of Russian confectionery in shops on Central Street, and things with Stalin and Putin’s face on it.

 More to the point, the Russians built the old railway connecting China and Russia and was the first railway there.
 There is a new(er) while railway track/bridge with the 3 white archs that crosses the Song Bei River, see the photos above, and the old one, in green and straight without arches in front, see photos above, is kept as an attraction.